Jeunese/jeunese.github.io/docs/style-guide.md

 Use the present tense to describe product behavior.When you need to write in past tense, use simple verb forms.

-Present tense is more direct, easier to read, and results in shorter sentences, for example, "a new window opens" instead of “a new window will open".
+Present tense is more direct, easier to read, and results in shorter sentences, for example, "your list is then updated" instead of “your list will then be updated".

 Using present tense also naturally reduces the use of words that leave room for interpretation, such as “should”, which obscures whether an action is required, optional, a suggestion, or something that will definitely happen, for example, “You should then see a new list” versus “A new list opens”.